Gravity as the Source of Curvature, not curvature as the source of gravity

 Flat space is not an abstract assumption—it is what remains when nothing distorts motion.

-This aligns with PEI’s view that geometry is inferred, not imposed.
+This aligns with PRI’s view that geometry is inferred, not imposed.

 3. Gravity as the Source of Apparent Curvature